-Student Support within Our School
+Student Support within our School

 At Kaikorai Valley College (KVC), the well-being and success of every student is at the heart of all we do.
 We are proud of our inclusive, supportive culture, guided by the values of PRIDE — Participation, Respect, Inquiry, Diversity and Environment.
 Our approach to student support ensures that every learner has the opportunity to thrive academically, socially and personally.